Royal Botanic Gardens, Cranbourne

-The Royal Botanic Gardens Victoria at Cranbourne Gardens, is a division of the Royal Botanic Gardens Victoria (the second division being the Royal Botanic Gardens, Melbourne, located in the centre of Melbourne).
-It is located in the suburb of Cranbourne, about 45 km south-east of the Melbourne city centre.
+The Royal Botanic Gardens Victoria at Cranbourne Gardens is a 363 ha botanic garden located in the eponymous suburb of Cranbourne, approximately 45 km south-east of the city centre of Melbourne in Victoria, Australia.

-Cranbourne Gardens specialises in Australian native plants.
-The total area of this division of the botanic gardens is 363 hectares, including heathlands, wetlands and woodlands.
-The gardens also provide habitat for native birds, mammals and reptiles, including some rare and endangered species.
+The gardens are part of the Royal Botanic Gardens Victoria, with the smaller, yet older, garden site being the 38 ha botanic gardens in the city centre, founded in 1846.
+Opened in 1989, the Cranbourne gardens specialise in Australian native plants, and the setting of the gardens includes heathlands, wetlands and woodlands.
+The gardens are recognised as a habitat of State significance for plant and wildlife conservation, and are home to over 25 endangered or rare and threatened species.

-A focal point of Royal Botanic Gardens Cranbourne is the specially constructed Australian Garden, opened to the public on 28 May 2006.
-The Australian Garden features a number of exhibition gardens, sculptures and displays aimed to bring the beauty and diversity of the Australian landscape and plants to the public.
+A focal point of Cranbourne gardens is the Australian Garden that features a number of exhibition gardens, sculptures, and displays aimed to bring the beauty and diversity of the Australian landscape and plants.

-Beyond the Australian Garden, the bushland section of the garden contains 10 km of walking tracks, and includes the Trig Point Lookout tower, secluded picnic sites and free barbecues.
+The site includes a visitor information service, guided walks and educational programs, volunteer master gardeners to help with advice on the use of Australian plants, a gift shop, and a licensed café.
+In the bushland section, there are 10 km of walking tracks, a lookout tower, secluded picnic sites, and free barbecues.

 History

 The indigenous Australian Boon Wurrung people inhabited the area around Cranbourne in pre-European times.
 The site of Cranbourne Gardens was used for sand mining from the 1920s, largely to supply the building of Melbourne and its suburbs.
 The military used the site from 1889 until 1953, with private licences also issued for sand mining, grazing and timber gathering.

 In 1970 the site was named as a division of the Royal Botanic Gardens Victoria, with a focus on Australian plant research and conservation.
-The gardens were not opened to the public until 1989.
-The Australian Garden was planned and developed over several years, finally opening to the general public on 30 May 2006, and attracting 15,000 visitors on the opening day.
+The gardens were opened to the public in 1989.